bbc/nmos-web-router/src/ips-nmos-api/README.md

 ```

 You can call `connect`, `disconnect` and `subscribe` in any order.
 If you `subscribe` and have not run `connect` when it finally connects it will call all the callbacks where appropriate

-It add the params `created_by: 'ips-nmos-api'` so you can find it easier

 Anything you pass into `connect` will be posted to the `subscriptions` endpoint